alexmoed/MasterClass/README.md

 [![Click to watch the video](https://storage.googleapis.com/anmstorage/Master_class/houdini_screen_capture.PNG)](https://storage.googleapis.com/anmstorage/Master_class/point_net_results.mp4)

-Here are the results of this method in houdini (click on image to play video)
+Here are the results of this method in Houdini (click on image to play video)

 ## Implementation Details